Rachel Jarry: Playing career

 Jarry is a guard or forward and started playing basketball as a five-year-old.
-She currently trains five days a week, three of which are in the gym where she does weight training.
 She played junior basketball for the Altona Gators.

 Jarry represented Victoria in national competitions from 2006 to 2009, including at the 2006 Australian under-16 national championships. and for Victoria Metro at the 2007 and 2008 Australian under-18 national championships.
 At the 2007 competition in Tasmania, she was one of the youngest members of her team.
 She represented Victoria in their gold medal win at the Australian under-20 national championships in 2009.

 In 2010, Jarry was named the SEABL's Most Valuable Player as a member of the Ballarat Lady Miners.

 WNBL

 In 2007, Jarry was listed by Dandenong Rangers as a rookie for the WNBL team.

 Jarry was offered an AIS scholarship in November 2007 when she was 15 years old.
 She moved to Canberra in January 2008 in order to join the team.
 In her debut WNBL season for the AIS, Jarry averaged 11.1 points per game, 5.5 rebounds per game and shot 45.6 percent from the floor in 20 games.
 After graduating from the institute, she joined the reigning runners-up Bulleen Boomers as one of two graduates, the other being Elizabeth Cambage.
 In her first season with the Boomers, Jarry averaged 10.5 points and 5.9 rebounds off the bench in all 24 games, including the two playoff games.
 In her second season with Bulleen, Jarry was promoted to the starting-five in place of injured teammate, Hanna Zavecz.
-Midway through the season, she suffered a serious knee injury in a game versus the AIS and missed four games.
-Luckily, the injury was not a bad as first thought.
+Midway through the season, she suffered a knee injury in a game versus the AIS and missed four games.
 Throughout the season, Jarry averaged 13.4 points and 5.8 rebounds in 20 games, including two playoff games.
 Jarry was an integral part of the Boomers first championship in franchise history.
 She was an AIS scholarship holder in 2008 and 2009, playing for the WNBL team in the 2008/2009 season.

 Jarry played for the Bulleen Boomers during the 2009/2010 season, where her team had a Grand Finals appearance.
 She played in the 2010/2011 WNBL Grand Final for the Bulleen Boomers.
 Late in the season, she injured her knee.
 Prior to this injury, she averaged a league leading 14.1 points per game.
 She played 20 regular season games for the team.
 In 2011/2012, she played for the Bulleen Boomers.
 She averaged 15.5 points per game and 7.5 rebounds per game.
 She was named to the WNBL's All-Star Five.
 By May 2012, she had re-signed with the Boomers to play for them in 2012/2013.